openstack-archive/fuel-docs/pages/user-guide/cli.rst

   fuel node remove --node 2,3 --env 1

-Also you can do it without ``--env`` or ``--node`` to remove some nodes without knowing their environment and remove all nodes of some environment respectevly.
+Also you can do it without ``--env`` or ``--node`` to remove some nodes without knowing their environment and remove all nodes of some environment respectively.

 ::